MetOffice/forest-lite/README.md

 ## Build

-For simplicity, at present the repository ships with a built version `static/lite.min.js`.
+For simplicity the repository ships with pre-built assets, e.g. `static/lite.min.js`.
+Apart from the Python dependencies found in `requirements.txt` the app should just work out of the box.

-For developers, the project uses `npm` and `webpack` to create the bundled JS and other assets.
+For developers working on the client-side code, the project uses `npm` and `webpack` to create the bundled JS and other assets. `jest` is the preferred test framework.

 ## Configuration